Testicular Prosthesis or Testicle Implant Surgery

 Soft Silicone Testicular Implant

-Ovoid testicular prostheses are available both in saline filled and soft silicone models.
-The texture of the soft silicone models is minimally firmer than a normal testicle and generally well accepted by our patients.
-The implants come in different sizes but generally they are: Large, medium and small.
+Ovoid testicular prostheses are available in saline-filled and soft silicone models.
+The texture of the soft silicone models is minimally firmer than a normal testicle and is generally well accepted by our patients.
+The implants come in different sizes, but they are generally large, medium, and small.

-Custom made prosthesis are also available but more expensive.
-We do not recommend a very large testicular implants as they would appear distinctly unnatural, dwarf your penis and might even reduce penetrating depth.
-With made to order implants the consistency may vary.
-Whereas with standard sizes, consistency control is excellent and demonstrators are available at the office.
+Custom-made prostheses are also available but more expensive.
+We do not recommend very large testicular implants as they would appear unnatural.
+With made-to-order implants, consistency may vary.
+However, with standard sizes, consistency control is excellent, and demonstrators are available at the office.

 Types of Testicular Implants I commonly use.
 Soft Silicone and Solid Soft Silicone Elastomer

-Testicle Implants Insertion is done on an outpatient basis and under anaesthesia, after surgical preparation, Dr Barnouti makes a small incision in the lower part (facing the ground) of the scrotum and expose the internal aspect of the scrotal sack.
-He then place the testicular prosthesis or Testicle Implants in the dedicated sac.
+Testicle Implants Insertion is done on an outpatient basis and under anaesthesia; after surgical preparation, Dr Barnouti makes a small incision in the lower part (facing the ground) of the scrotum and exposes the internal aspect of the scrotal sack.
+He then places the testicular prosthesis or Testicle Implants in the dedicated sac.
 Following the placement of the prosthesis or testicle implants, the scrotal skin is closed in two layers.
-Due to the scrotal skin elasticity, the incision areas are hidden in the skin folds and the final scar is barely noticeable.

-The testicle implants (Testicular Prosthesis) serves to enhance the testicular size or to adjust the size of one testicle to the opposite site.
-Typical patients for the Testicle Implants are men, who desire an overall aesthetic enhancement of their scrotum, who suffer from asymmetrical testicular size, or have undergone an orchiectomy with prosthesis placement and asymmetrical results.
+The testicle implants (Testicular Prosthesis) serve to enhance the testicular size or to adjust the size of one testicle to the opposite side.
+Typical patients for the Testicle Implants are men who suffer from asymmetrical testicular size, or who have undergone an orchiectomy with prosthesis placement and asymmetrical results.
 (Testicular Enhancement)

 Testicular Impants Before & After